LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Note that some tests may give different results when run from within the Bash shell compared with running the tests manually using a Windows GUI version of the Prolog backend.
-Some backends may also not be usable for automated testing due to the way their are made available as Windows applications.
+Some backends may also not be usable for automated testing due to the way they are made available as Windows applications.

 Additional advice on testing and on automating testing using continuous integration servers can be found at: